RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 # Risk assessments

+Listeners can't do risk assessment.

+Known risk and protective factors have low predictive power.

+Listeners can avoid increasing known risk factors: e.g. hopelessness, social isolation

 # Treatments

+Listeners cannot recommend treatments.

+Some treatments may be harmful in some cases.

+Listeners can avoid pushing members into treatments that may be harmful.

 # Mandated reporting

+(Where should this go?)

 # External resources

+Members' locations not known.

+Importance of local services.

+Importance of resilience and self-reliance.

 # Do's, dont's and issues

+(Based on Harm guide)

 # Part II
 {:.part}